webuild-consortium/webuild-github-policies/docs/07-branching-and-workflow.md

 ### 5.3 Commit Best Practices

-**Do:**

-- Write clear, descriptive messages
+- Write clear, descriptive messages in imperative mood
-- Use imperative mood ("add" not "added")
 - Keep subject line under 50 characters
 - Separate subject from body with blank line
 - Wrap body at 72 characters
 - Explain what and why, not how
 - Reference issues and PRs
 - Make atomic commits (one logical change)

-**Don't:**

-- Write vague messages ("fix stuff", "updates")
-- Include multiple unrelated changes
-- Commit broken code
+- Avoid vague messages or committing broken code
-- Commit debugging code
-- Use past tense
-- Exceed character limits

 **Good Examples:**